Toward Discretization-Consistent Closure Schemes for Large Eddy Simulation Using Reinforcement Learning: Introduction

 For consistent discretization schemes and smooth, bandwidth-limited fields, both $C_3$ and $C_3^*$ converge with the design order as $h\rightarrow 0$.
 But these conditions are not met for the case of grid-filtered turbulence.
-Thus, the \smash{$C_3^{(*)}$} errors are present and can be of considerable size\cite{geurts2005numerically}.
+Thus, the \smash{$C_3^{(*)}$} errors are present and can be of considerable size~\cite{geurts2005numerically}.
 As one contribution, they can contain a term arising from aliasing through the representation of the quadratic flux.
-More importantly, however, many modern, high order accurate discretization schemes for the convective fluxes are nonlinear by design in underresolved settings to provide stability, i.e., the discretization operator itself becomes a nonlinear function of its inputs.
+More importantly, however, many modern, high-order accurate discretization schemes for the convective fluxes are nonlinear by design in underresolved settings to provide stability, i.e., the discretization operator itself becomes a nonlinear function of its inputs.
 Examples include upwinding schemes, non-oscillatory reconstructions and limiters as well as characteristics-based schemes.
 Hence, in practical simulations, the discrete operator $\delta_x$ (or the induced filter form $\widehat{\;\;\cdot\;\;}$) becomes a nonlinear function of the current flow solution that is not known a priori.
 This has the effect that the additional terms \smash{$C_3^{(*)}$} appearing in the LES formulation are strongly dependent on the actual discretization used and cannot be determined a priori.
 However, the computational subgrid stresses $C_3$ or forces $C_3^*$ can be considerably larger than the Reynolds stresses $C_2$ for $\Delta\approx h$.
 Consequently, the closure problem contains both physical and numerical aspects.
-However, due to the additional complexities, a lot less analysis or insight is available for the numerically induced terms.
-Thus, $C_1$ and \smash{$C_3^{(*)}$} are often left unclosed and the major focus in LES model development is to find an approximation for $C_2$.
+However, due to the additional complexities, a lot less analysis or insight is available for the numerically induced terms. \citeauthor{piomelli1988}~\cite{piomelli1988} expressed the notion that the filter and model need to be chosen jointly, and an independent choice of both leads to decreased a priori performance.
+Recent developments concerning the analysis of the commutation errors $C_1$ and $C_3$ are given by \citeauthor{yalla2021effects}~\cite{yalla2021effects}, who demonstrate how to model the commutation error for differentiable filters on stretched grids and improve the SGS model accordingly.
+In an earlier review by \citeauthor{meneveau2000scale}~\cite{meneveau2000scale}, the authors re-express the notion that the presence of $C_1$ and $C_3$ is recognized, but no general understanding has been established. \citeauthor{ghosal1995basic}~\cite{ghosal1995basic} showed that the $C_1$ error due to a change in grid spacing is comparable to the $C_3$ error introduced by a second-order finite difference approximation and can thus be corrected by a higher-order extension.
+Their analysis is restricted to lossless invertible, smooth filters only -- a discretization-based filter must necessarily induce an information loss.
+Another interesting aspect of their analysis for the current discussion is that the $C_1$ error was found to be purely (anti-)dissipative, whereas the discretization error for the chosen case is purely dispersive. \citeauthor{vasilyev2004local}~\cite{vasilyev2004local} also found that the properties of the commutation error can vary considerably with the filter type, which supports the notion that the commutation errors are a function of the specific discretization scheme and that $C_1$ and $C_3$ must be considered jointly.
+Moreover, \citeauthor{geurts2006commutator}~\cite{geurts2006commutator} showed that the overall commutation error has the same order of magnitude and scaling with the filter width as the turbulent stress fluxes themselves.
+They make the argument that thus not just $C_2$ should be modeled, but the other commutators should be parameterized as well.
+Still, due to the increased complexity of considering additional unclosed terms and their dependence on the discretization parameters, even recent works state that ``\emph{[...] the commutation error arising from the implicit part of the filter (i.e., projection onto the underlying discretization) has not been well investigated.}"~\cite{yalla2021effects}.
+Thus, $C_1$ and \smash{$C_3^{(*)}$} are often left unclosed due to lack of knowledge about them and the major focus in LES model development is to find an approximation for $C_2$.